-Page No. Page No. INCORPORATION BY REFERENCE S-ii SELECTED CONSOLIDATED FINANCIAL SUMMARY S-1 INFORMATION S-12 THE OFFERING S-5 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FIRST HALF USE OF PROCEEDS S-7 RESULTS S-16 SELLING ADS HOLDERS S-8 RECENT DEVELOPMENTS S-23 MEXICAN PESO EXCHANGE RATES S-9 UNDERWRITING S-24 MARKET PRICE INFORMATION S-10 LEGAL MATTERS S-28 CAPITALIZATION S-11 Experts S-28

-PROSPECTUS DATED AUGUST 27, 2003 Relating to ADSS and CPOS OFFERED BY THE SELLING ADS HOLDERS

 Page No. Page No.

+INCORPORATION BY REFERENCE S-ii SELECTED CONSOLIDATED FINANCIAL INFORMATION SUMMARY S-1 S-12 The Offering S-5 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FIRST USE OF PROCEEDS S-7 HALF RESULTS S-16 SELLING ADS HOLDERS S-8 RECENT DEVELOPMENTS S-23 MEXICAN PESO EXCHANGE RATES S-9 UNDERWRITING S-32 MARKET PRICE INFORMATION S-10 LEGAL MATTERS S-36 CAPITALIZATION S-11 EXPERTS S-36

+PROSPECTUS DATED AUGUST 27, 2003 RELATING TO ADSS AND CPOS OFFERED BY THE SELLING ADS HOLDERS

+Page No. Page No.

+A DOLLT True December 1 Ligg of Progress 1.4

 ABOUT THIS PROSPECTUS 1 USE OF PROCEEDS 14

 WHERE YOU CAN FIND MORE INFORMATION 1 SELLING ADS HOLDERS 15

 DESCRIPTION OF OUR COMMON STOCK 16

 INCORPORATION BY REFERENCE 1 DESCRIPTION OF OUR CPOS 23

 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING DESCRIPTION OF OUR ADSS 27

-Statements 2 INCOME TAX CONSIDERATIONS 36
+STATEMENTS 2 INCOME TAX CONSIDERATIONS 36

 THE OFFERING 3 PLAN OF DISTRIBUTION 40

-CEMEX, S.A. de C.V.
+CEMEX, S.A.
+DE C.V.
 6 VALIDITY OF THE SECURITIES 41

 RISK FACTORS 8 EXPERTS 41

-PROSPECTUS DATED APRIL 19, 2002 Relating to ADSs and CPOS OFFERED BY THE TRUST ON OUR BEHALF
+PROSPECTUS DATED APRIL 19, 2002 RELATING TO CPOS OFFERED BY THE TRUST ON OUR BEHALF

-Page No. Page No. ABOUT THIS PROSPECTUS 1 DESCRIPTION OF OUR COMMON STOCK 10 WHERE YOU CAN FIND MORE INFORMATION 1 DESCRIPTION OF OUR CPOS 15 DESCRIPTION OF OUR ADSS 19 INCORPORATION BY REFERENCE 1 DESCRIPTION OF OUR APPRECIATION CAUTIONARY STATEMENT REGARDING FORWARD WARRANTS 28 LOOKING STATEMENTS 2 DESCRIPTION OF OUR ADWS 34 CEMEX, S.A.
+Page No. Page No. ABOUT THIS PROSPECTUS 1 DESCRIPTION OF OUR COMMON STOCK 10 WHERE YOU CAN FIND MORE INFORMATION 1 DESCRIPTION OF OUR CPOS 15 DESCRIPTION OF OUR ADSS 19 INCORPORATION BY REFERENCE 1 DESCRIPTION OF OUR APPRECIATION CAUTIONARY STATEMENT REGARDING FORWARD- WARRANTS 28 LOOKING STATEMENTS 2 DESCRIPTION OF OUR ADWS 34 CEMEX, S.A.
 DE C.V.
 3 PLAN OF DISTRIBUTION 40 RISK FACTORS 5 VALIDITY OF THE SECURITIES 41 USE OF PROCEEDS 9 EXPERTS 41